ChickenWhoCodes/ChickenWhoCodes/README.md

 - Henhouse INC. is currently hiring.
 We are looking for two back-egg roosters and one front-egg hen.
 -
 - Which came first, the chicken or the egg?
 Let us know.
+-
+- Hate Linux 🐧, use Chinux 🐔.